-Imaging Waveguide Method based on Reflective Periscope Design
+A Waveguide Imaging Method Based on Reflective Periscope Design

-RESEARCH PROGRAM

-Scientific Background
+1. Scientific background

-In imaging of objects that are not in line of sight, periscope imaging is one of the methods to perform such imaging.
-The simplest periscope is composed (as shown in Fig. 1) from two 45 ° rotated reflective surfaces in relation to both the observed object and the viewer's eye.
+Periscope imaging is one of the methods used in the imaging of objects that are not in the line of sight.
+The simplest periscope is composed of two reflective surfaces rotated 45° in relation to both the observed object and the viewer's eye, as in Figure 1.